-TKF received a gift of several hundred scholarly documents and books from the private collection of Barbara Tedlock and her late husband, Dennis Tedlock.
+TKF received a gift of several hundred scholarly documents and books from the private collection of Barbara and Dennis Tedlock.
 The Tedlocks lived in the Zuni Pueblo for a period of time in the mid 1960s while Dennis Tedlock completed his doctoral dissertation research.
 The Tedlocks had always wished to give back to the Zunis and these volumes form the basis of a research library housed at the ACCRC.

 Together, these projects simultaneously provide early beneﬁts for the Zuni people and lay the foundation for implementing the longer term vision of a comprehensive cultural center.